 We exist to get children active, having fun and learning together.
 Learn more about how we got here!

 The charity was formed in 1991 and initially operated out of the King’s Centre Church in Sheffield, UK.
-The Christian faith was instrumental in our creation, it continues to guide the current leadership team and is at the heart of our work.
+The Christian faith was instrumental in our creation, it continues to guide the board and executive team and is at the heart of our work and our beliefs.

 We believe that sport and activity play a vital role in the well-being and development of children.

-This belief drives and informs everything that we do.
-It’s because of this that , out of that church in Sheffield, a most unlikely of heroes – a humble PE teacher, called Nigel – spotted an opportunity to offer summer camps to British children – something which had already taken off in the USA.
+It’s because of this belief, that a most unlikely of heroes – a humble PE teacher, called Nigel, who attended the Kings Centre Church – spotted an opportunity to offer summer camps to British children – something which had already taken off in the USA.

 Nigel begged and borrowed enough sports equipment to start a handful of camps in the north of England and our charitable foundation was born.
 Pretty soon, our Chief Executive, Richard, was handed the baton, and helped us to scale the business to span the breadth of the UK.
 And it wasn’t long before other opportunities came knocking at our door.